-- Existing IHG Rewards Club members who want platinum elite status.
+- Existing IHG One Rewards Club members who want platinum elite status.

-How to use the IHG Rewards Club Premier card
+How to use the IHG One Rewards Premier card

 - Spend at least $3,000 within the first three months to earn the sign-up bonus.

-- Redeem rewards for hotel stays over other options to avoid devaluing your points.
+- Redeem rewards for hotel and resort stays over other options to avoid devaluing your points.

 - Redeem your annual rewards night certificate before it expires at the end of the year.

-- Choose restaurants and bars included in the IHG Rewards Club Dining program when dining out.
+- Choose restaurants and bars included in the IHG One Rewards Club Dining program when dining out.